aydend456/student-1/navigation/about.md

 ---

 ## As a conversation Starter
+Some Videogames I play:
+-Roblox
+-Fortnite

+Some Animes I Watch:
+-One piece
+-Solo Leveling
+-Dragon Ball
+-Jujutsu Kaisen

+My Two Favorite Quotes:
+"I can accept failure, everyone fails at something.
+But I can't accept not trying"- Micheal Jordan and "If you do the work, you get rewarded.
+There are no shortcuts in life."- Micheal Jordan

-Here are some places I have lived.
+## Here are some places I have lived.

 <comment>
 Flags are made using Wikipedia images